simeononsecurity/simeononsecurity.ch/content/guides/budget-diy-gps-gnss-base-station-setup-esp32-um980/index.en.md

 Proceed with configuring your GNSS module with the following commands.
 These instructions assume a connection via a serial terminal to the module at a baud rate of 115200.

-   > For a full configuration with maximum output, please see our [Linux and Windows Guide](https://simeononsecurity.com/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/#unicorecomm-um980-and-um982-configuration-script).
+   > For a full configuration with maximum output, please see our [UM980 Configuration Script](https://simeononsecurity.com/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/#unicorecomm-um980-and-um982-configuration-script).

+{{< centerbutton href="https://simeononsecurity.com/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/#unicorecomm-um980-and-um982-configuration-script" >}}See Our Full UM980 and UM982 Configuration Script{< /centerbutton >}}

 1. **Basic Configuration**:
    - Start with the basic setup to ensure your module communicates correctly: